krazydanny/laravel-repository/README.md

 Installation
 ------------
 Make sure you have configured a cache connection and driver in your Laravel project.
-You can find installation instructions for Laravel at https://laravel.com/docs/5.8/cache and for Lumen at https://lumen.laravel.com/docs/6.x/cache
+You can find cache configuration instructions for Laravel at https://laravel.com/docs/6.x/cache and for Lumen at https://lumen.laravel.com/docs/6.x/cache

 ### Laravel version Compatibility